cryzed/bin/README.md

 i.e. `cryzed-` so I pass in `--ignore 'cryzed-.*'`.
 If you feel that your voted-for packages are completely outdated, consider using `--unvote-all` to remove all votes beforehand.
 It might be a good idea to specify a `--delay` > 0 to prevent hammering the server.

+## backup-system
+* `# systemctl start backup-system` (to start the script via systemd.
+A systemd `EnvironmentFile` with a `DIRECTORY` key is needed at `/etc/backup-system.conf`)
+* `# backup-system [DESTINATION]` (to start the script manually, destination is optional)
+* `# systemctl enable backup-system.timer` (to enable the timer for daily backups)

+This is a script that backups the most important parts of my Arch Linux installation, should it ever break in an unrecoverable fashion.
+It uses:

+* [`lostfiles`](https://aur.archlinux.org/packages/lostfiles/) to get a list of files in the system which are not part of any package, i.e. files I most likely created and added to the system without using a custom PKGBUILD.
+* `pacman -Qii | awk '/^MODIFIED/ {print $2}'` to get a list of modified backup files, i.e. modified configuration files of installed packages
+* `pacman -Q --explicit` to save the list of all explicitly installed packages
+* all systemd overrides located in `/etc/systemd/system` or `/etc/systemd/user`
+* `systemd-octor` (see above) to save the systemd service configuration
+* all `/home` directories
+* `/root`

+and uses `tar` to compress all those files into an archive with the current date.

+Note that I have symlinked all XDG directories, i.e. "Documents", "Downloads", "Music" etc. to a different HDD to prevent unnecessary writes on my system SSD -- so when backing up the `/home` directories, tar will only backup the dotfiles and not automatically follow the symlinks.
+The resulting backup file is usually around ~10-12 GB in size.